 To date, we have restored 4 acres of land.
 On this land we have planted 10,000 plants including herbs and crops.
 These lands are now able to retain rainwater and have had good vegetation with biodiversity.
 50+ volunteers have worked at our farm coming from our country and all around the world.

 We are welcoming people who have different skills and knowledge.
 Anyone is welcome to come and learn through the implementation of the agroforest creation and maintenance.
 If you have specific skills in Agroforestry, photography to document restoration practices, architecture and carpentry to create wood houses and mud houses, we would love to hear from you.
 We are also looking for researchers who can research implementation of Regenerative Agroforestry.

 EUR10 per night stay, including community, arranged basic accommodation and food three-times per day.
 All travelling charges extra.

 Camp Khetee is Khetee’s first camp- coincidentally based at the home turf- Lakhisarai, Bihar, India.
 The long term vision of Camp Khetee is to restore the ecosystem by implementing Regenerative Agroforestry across available barren lands in Bihar.

-Lakhisarai comes under a semi-arid zone that has seen worse consequences than climate change.
+Lakhisarai is a semi-arid zone that has seen worse consequences than climate change.
 It has been degraded by the continuous usage of fertilizers and pesticides.
 Erratic weather has affected farming in this region which leads to poverty, migration, food insecurity, unemployment and disappearance of livestock that have affected ecosystems negatively and over the decades it has now become challenging for local communities’ development as well as the protection of ecosystems and biodiversity is becoming increasingly tough.